flipflopapp/turnbased-games-with-firebase/README.md

 I plan to add more information in coming days.

 Please feel free to reach out meanwhile on twitter @navalsaini for any queries, discussions or ideas.

+Also feel free to forkit and create variations for your usecases.